SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDM-625_Serial.md

 ### FSK

-In this page is possible to set the FSK fcunionality.
-This funcionality will generate a virtual element that contains all BUC/LNB parameters.
+In this page is possible to set the FSK functionality.
+This functionality will generate a virtual element that contains all BUC/LNB parameters.
 A unique FSK Element Name can be set for the virtual element.

 ### Save / Load Configuration

 In this page is possible to **Save** to a csv file all parameters values.
 After, is also possible to **Load** that same file.
-It will set the parameters qith the values that were saved.
+It will set the parameters with the values that were saved.

 - The file will be stored by default on this folder: *C:\Skyline DataMiner\Documents\DMA_COMMON_DOCUMENTS\\PROTOCOLNAME\]*